 By now you would have listed around 10 or 15 journals.
 Based on online research and advice from librarians or colleagues, list some of the major characteristics and competitive factors of each of these journals.

 - Content and Coverage: Scientific journals publish numerous types of articles, including original articles, review articles, letters to the editor, editorials, news reports, commentaries, brief/short communications, and case reports.
-The research article is the most common type of article published in medical journals.
-Journals reporting original research are more likely to contain unique contributions to the coverage of a field and therefore are selected more often than those containing only case reports.
+Journals reporting original research contain more unique contributions to the coverage of a field and therefore are selected more often than those containing only case reports.

 - Readership: International peer-reviewed journals attract a wider readership than regional journals.
 English is the universal language of science.
 It is clear that the journals most important to the international research community will publish only in English.
 This is especially true for natural sciences.
 Most regional journals have now started to publish abstracts in English.

-- Impact Factor: The quality of most journals is judged by an index called Impact Factor.
-A high impact factor indicates that papers published in the journal are frequently cited in the same or other journals.
+- Impact Factor: An index called Impact Factor helps to judge the quality of most of the journals.
+A high impact factor indicates that papers published in the journal have higher citations in the same or other journals.
 Impact factor is a good indicator for popularity and quality of research.
 But be careful; this index is only meaningful in the context of journals in the same general discipline.
-For example, smaller fields like Crystallography do not generate as many articles or citations as do larger fields such as Biotechnology or Genetics.
+For example, specialized fields like Crystallography do not generate as many articles or citations as do broader fields such as Biotechnology or Genetics.

 Please register to post a comment.